stereos/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <img src="./images/fm1.png" width="500">

 We can see a few interesting thing it picks up, for example in fmap6, where we can see something snowflaky.
+We can also see that it sees some triangle part

-What hapens if we rotate?
+What hapens if we rotate the image before the network?

 <img src="./images/fm2.png" width="500">